 My objet de desire is anything Audrey Hepburn: from the LBD in Breakfast at Tiffany’s to her capri pants and ballet flats.
 The Breton, too.
 And her hats – all of them.
 Bring back hats.
 Somehow managing innocence and sophistication, Audrey was forever chic.
 She was also, I was later to learn, a humanitarian.

 Trish Bolton’s novel, Life Itself, is forthcoming (2024) from Allen & Unwin.
-Trish has a Diploma of Professional Writing and Editing from RMIT and has lectured and tutored in media and politics at Melbourne, Monash and Swinburne universities.
-Her novel, Stuck, was the recipient of a Varuna PIP Fellowship and Varuna Residential Fellowship.
-Stuck was also longlisted for The Virgina Prize for Fiction (UK) and the Mslexia Women’s Novel Competition (UK), and was joint-winner of the Fellowship of Australian Writers (FAW) Unpublished Manuscript Award.
+Trish has a Diploma of Professional Writing and Editing from RMIT and has lectured and tutored in media and politics at Melbourne, Monash, and Swinburne universities.
+Her novel, Stuck, was the recipient of a Varuna PIP Fellowship and Varuna Residential Fellowship, longlisted for The Virginia Prize for Fiction (UK) and the Mslexia Women’s Novel Competition (UK), and was joint-winner of the Fellowship of Australian Writers (FAW) Unpublished Manuscript Award.
 Trish’s script, Alzheimer’s: a love story, was runner-up in the FAW Whitelight TV Drama Script Award.
 Trish has also worked as a media adviser, and a researcher and policy adviser in women’s health.
-Trish’s writing—features, opinion, travel, book reviews – has appeared in The Age, The Sunday Age, Sydney Morning Herald, The Canberra Times, Herald Sun, on Overland, in The Big Issue and NewMatilda, and in a number of other publications.
+Trish’s writing—features, opinion, travel, book reviews—has appeared in The Age, The Sunday Age, Sydney Morning Herald, The Canberra Times, Herald Sun, Overland, The Big Issue and NewMatilda, and elsewhere.
 There are more than a few gardening articles floating around, too.